adrianskelton/project-2/README.md

 ## Bugs

-When username is entered in modal userimag e dissapearshe lightning bolts image does not turn to the correct image of 5 lightning bolts.
+When username is entered in modal userimag e dissapearshe lightning bolts image does not turn to the correct image of 5 lightnin g bolts.

 ## Credits